Adityabir22BCS14560/ETH-AVAX-Module-2-Assessment/README.md

 * This specifies the license under which the code is released.
 In this case, it's the MIT license.

 ### Pragma Directive

-pragma solidity ^0.8.0;
+#### pragma solidity ^0.8.0;
-This specifies the version of the Solidity compiler to be used.
+* This specifies the version of the Solidity compiler to be used.
 Here, the code is compatible with any version of Solidity 0.8.0 or later.

-Contract Definition
+### Contract Definition

-contract SimpleCalculator {
+#### contract SimpleCalculator
 This starts the definition of the SimpleCalculator contract.

-State Variables
+### State Variables
-solidity
-Copy code
     uint256 public value1;
     uint256 public value2;
     uint256 public total;
-value1, value2, and total are state variables of type uint256 (unsigned 256-bit integer).
+* value1, value2, and total are state variables of type uint256 (unsigned 256-bit integer).
 They are marked as public, meaning getter functions are automatically created for them.

-Event Declaration
+### Event Declaration
     event ValueUpdated(uint256 indexed value);
-This declares an event called ValueUpdated which logs when a value is updated.
+* This declares an event called ValueUpdated which logs when a value is updated.
 The indexed keyword allows filtering logs by this parameter.

-Functions to Set Values
+### Functions to Set Values
     function setValue1(uint256 _newValue) public {
         value1 = _newValue;
         emit ValueUpdated(_newValue);